tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 Endpoints which import external keys MUST NOT use the keys that are input to the import process for any purpose other than the importer, and MUST NOT use the derived keys for any purpose other than TLS PSKs.
-Moreover, each external PSK fed to the importer process MUST be associated with at most one hash function, as per the rules in Section 4.2.11 from {{!RFC8446}}.
+Moreover, each external PSK fed to the importer process MUST be associated with at most one hash function.
+This is analogous to the rules in Section 4.2.11 of {{!RFC8446}}.
 See {{security-considerations}} for more discussion.

 ## Terminology {#terminology}